Hys-01/Trade_Analyser_basic/README.md

 - [x] 08/27 - replace the terminal input setup with a proper gui app

-- [ ] 09/06 - Add interactivity to graph choices.
+- [ABANDONED] 09/06 - Add interactivity to graph choices.

 - [ ] 09/06 - add options for user input of date and symbol.
 Could do as toplevel window?

 - [ ] 09/08 - add testing function to test moving average calculations

+- [ ] 09/10 - add EMAs